 Scrambled Eggs Variations:

-Fluffy: Key here is to aerate the mixture.
+- Fluffy: The key here is to aerate the mixture.
 The common practice is to whisk using the fork or beater, but the best way to aerate the mixture is to use a hand mixer.

 What to put in scrambled eggs:

-You can add more excitement in this simple dish by adding the following:
+You can add more excitement to this simple dish by adding the following: